HyenaMC/rsync-over-wg/README.md

             sudo systemctl stop myapp || true
           post_script: |
             sudo systemctl start myapp && sudo systemctl status --no-pager myapp
+          auto_install_rsync_on_target: 'true'
 ```

 Notes
 - Provide the entire WireGuard config file content via a secret, for example by pasting your wg-quick profile into WG_CONFIG_FILE.
 - up9cloud/action-rsync accepts KEY as the private key content directly; no extra ssh-agent setup is needed.
 - Use rsync_args_more to append flags without replacing your base args.
+- If your remote doesn't have rsync, leave auto_install_rsync_on_target as 'true' (default) and ensure your user can elevate with sudo.
+For distros without the listed package managers or locked-down environments, set it to 'false' and pre-install rsync yourself (e.g., in pre_script).